 Warehouse machine operators perform various tasks for their employers.
 These include setting up, operating, monitoring, and troubleshooting machinery, inspecting parts for specifications and any potential damage, and reading and interpreting diagrams and blueprints to position and secure the machines.
 They are expected to communicate with other team members and provide support for continuous production.
 Most employers are looking to hire someone with knowledge of production and safety procedures, previous experience as a machine operator, and analytical skills.

-As far as similarities go, this is where it ends because a forklift responsibility requires skills such as "pallets," "math," "osha," and "work ethic."
+While similarities exist, there are also some differences between forklifts and warehouse machine operator.
+For instance, forklift responsibilities require skills such as "pallets," "math," "osha," and "work ethic."
 Whereas a warehouse machine operator is skilled in "forklift operation," "machine operation," "warehouse equipment," and "warehouse inventory."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Primarily, driver/material handlers help maintain the production and distribution of products through inventory pullout, production materials, and supplies delivery, and finished product staging.
 Material handlers manage the transport of equipment or ammunition and conduct the planning and execution functions for effective grind force training.
 They pick and audit hazmat materials and deliver them to their customers.
 Also, they develop and expedite clear and effective communication with their customers.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that forklift responsibilities requires skills like "sit-down forklift," "basic math," "math," and "warehouse environment."
-But a driver/material handler might use skills, such as, "cdl," "customer service," "safety procedures," and "straight truck."
+For example, resumes show us that forklift responsibilities requires skills like "sit-down forklift," "basic math," "math," and "warehouse environment."
+But a driver/material handler might use other skills in their typical duties, such as, "cdl," "customer service," "safety procedures," and "straight truck."

 Cherry pickers perform a safe and efficient operation of motorized lift vehicles in pulling customer order-based products.
 The cherry pickers manage different warehouse operating systems and associates to support processing and internal order logistics.
 They perform preventive maintenance on pallet packs, machines, cherry pickers, and forklifts.
 It is part of their job to count, verify, and check documents for completeness and accuracy.
 The skills to develop for this job include warehouse environment, clamp, and pallet jack operations.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from forklift resumes include skills like "basic math," "shipping receiving," "math," and "osha," whereas a cherry picker operator might be skilled in "cherry-picker," "clamp," "warehouse management system," and "quality standards. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from forklift resumes include skills like "basic math," "shipping receiving," "math," and "osha," whereas a cherry picker operator is more likely to list skills in "cherry-picker," "clamp," "warehouse management system," and "quality standards. "

 Ramp supervisors oversee safety procedures, ramp equipment, and company policies.
 They will be tasked with oversight of airport ramp operations, directing the loading and unloading of aircraft cargo and baggage, assurance of proper ramp functions, and compliance with the airport and the government's regulations.
 Ramp supervisors will also train and manage other staff members.